hexagontruth/hexular/README.md

 - Hexular Core (hexular.js) &mdash; A core automaton management engine coupled with an extensible topological interface
 - Hexular Studio &mdash; A browser-based platform for designing, composing, recording, and exporting hexagonal CAs

-The latter evolved out of what was originally a fairly lightweight "demo" page for what was intended to be, at its core, an interface-agnostic CA engine.
-At this point the two components should probably either be integrated more fully, or spun off into truly separate projects, but having effectively reached the limits of what I can do in contemporary browsers vis-a-vis this sort of compute-bound work, I'm not sure it's worth sinking too much additional effort into.
+The latter evolved out of a fairly lightweight "demo" page for what was intended to be, at its core, an interface-agnostic CA engine.
+At this point the two components should probably be either integrated more fully or spun off into truly separate projects, but having effectively reached the limits of what I can do in contemporary browsers vis-a-vis this sort of compute-bound work, I'm not sure it's worth sinking too much additional effort into.
 The next iteration of this project will probably be a desktop app written in e.g. Python.
-There may or may not be a web client front-end for that, but I am eager to move the actual automaton computation to a backend system of some sort that more fully leverages e.g. threading, modern GPU capabilities, etc.
+There may or may not be a web client front-end for that, but I'm eager to move the actual automaton computation to a backend system of some sort that more fully leverages e.g. threading, modern GPU capabilities, etc.

 ## Hexular Core